philipwindeyer/robot/README.md

 1. Navigate to where the robot.jar file is located
 2. Execute 'java -jar robot.jar < file.txt' where 'file.txt' is the file containing command you wish to enter into the app

+- *Note*: There are test files located in src/main/resources called a.txt, b.txt and c.txt

 ## Example Usage

 ### Via stdin